Scheduled MonumentsWalesEarly Iron Furnace at Coed-Ithel

 What is Early Iron Furnace at Coed-Ithel?

-Early Iron Furnace at Coed-Ithel is a post-medieval blast furnace located in Wales, representing the industrial iron-working heritage of the region.
+Early Iron Furnace at Coed-Ithel is a blast furnace located in Wales, designated as a Scheduled Ancient Monument under the reference MM164.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM164.

 What period does Early Iron Furnace at Coed-Ithel date from?

 Early Iron Furnace at Coed-Ithel dates from the post medieval/modern period, and is classified as a blast furnace.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Early Iron Furnace at Coed-Ithel?